crypto-crawler/crypto-crawler-rs/README.md

 - [carbonbot](./carbonbot) is the main CLI tool to run crawlers.
 - [crypto-crawler](./crypto-crawler) is the crawler library to crawl websocket and restful messages from exchanges
 - [crypto-msg-parser](./crypto-msg-parser) is the parser library to parse messages from `crypto-crawler`.
+- [crypto-client](./crypto-client) is a RESTful client library to place and cancel orders.
 - [crypto-ws-client](./crypto-ws-client) is the underlying websocket client library, providing a set of universal APIs for different exchanges.
-- [crypto-rest-client](./crypto-rest-client) is the underlying RESTful client library, providing universal APIs for different exchanges.
+- [crypto-rest-client](./crypto-rest-client) is the underlying RESTful client library, providing universal APIs to get public data from different exchanges.
 - [crypto-markets](./crypto-markets) is a RESTful library to retreive market meta data from cryptocurrency echanges.
 - [crypto-pair](./crypto-pair) is an offline utility library to parse exchange-specific symbols to unified format.
 - [crypto-contract-value](./crypto-pair) is an offline utility library that simply provides the contract values of a trading market.